 On March 4, 2020, Governor Newsom declared a state of emergency in California in response to the COVID-19 pandemic.
 This was followed by multiple shelter-in-place orders issued throughout California cities and counties.
-These orders required residents to stay at home and to maintain social distance.
-This followed by March 23, Chief Justice order, suspended trials by 60 days.
-This followed by March 27 Governor Newsom’s order suspended all statutes that are inconsistent with the social distancing orders.
+These orders required residents to stay at home and maintain social distancing.
+This was followed by March 23, Chief Justice’s order, to suspend trials by 60 days.
+This was followed by March 27 Governor Newsom’s order suspending all statutes that are inconsistent with the social distancing orders.
 HERE ARE THE SPECIFICS:

 JAIL EARLY RELEASE DUE TO CORONAVIRUS: THE GOOD NEWS

-On March 24, 2020, because of the coronavirus epidemic, the Los Angeles County Sheriff Department released 1700 inmates from the county jail – in the hopes of slowing down COVID-19 infection rates.
-LA County is known to release inmates early – this, however, is in addition to the scheduled early releases.
-The release covers only inmates who were serving time for non-violent offenses and have less than 30 days left on their jail sentence (this was later increased to 60 days).
+On March 24, 2020, because of the coronavirus epidemic, the Los Angeles County Sheriff’s Department released 1700 inmates from the county jail – in the hopes of slowing down COVID-19 infection rates.
+LA County is known to release inmates early – this release, however, was in addition to the scheduled early releases.
+The release of inmates covered only inmates who were serving time for non-violent offenses and have less than 30 days left on their jail sentence (this was later increased to 60 days).
 So, a person who is serving any jail time for a DUI is likely to be released early (not including DUI with injuries).
 This is a good decision and will save the lives of inmates (many of whom suffer from various illnesses).
 Recently, a nurse who works for Los Angeles County Jail died from COVID-19.
-Being so close to other people increases the risk of infection, case in point, a federal jail in Lompoc, where nearly 70% of inmates tested positive to coronavirus
+Being so close to other people increases the risk of infection, case in point, is a federal jail in Lompoc, where nearly 70% of inmates tested positive for coronavirus

 If you or your loved are in jail – consider asking the court for a bail hearing as soon as possible.
 It is well known that the COVID-19 infection rate is higher in close quarters.
 This can be a major problem in jails.
 Here is the health experts’ opinion that ICE is violating federal guidelines regarding COVID-19 by grouping immigration detainees together.
-Remember USS Roosevelt fiasco; there keeping sailors too close together resulted in unnecessary suffering and death to sailors.
+Recently, the failure of the US government to respond quickly to the pandemic on the US Battleship, USS Roosevelt, by keeping sailors close together, resulted in increased infection, unnecessary suffering, and even death to some sailors.

 California’s 35 state prisons scheduling the release of 3,500 inmates due to the COVID-19 epidemic.
 The California Prisons also stopped transfers of all inmates from the county jails to CDRC.
-If you were waiting to be transferred to the State Prison – you are out of luck for now.
-Sex offenders and domestic violence offenses not eligible for the early release due to the epidemic.
+If your loved one was waiting to be transferred to the State Prison – he is out of luck for now.
+Sex offenders and domestic violence offenses are not eligible for early release due to the epidemic.
 Those prisoners will be released on their release dates.